Business Consulting for Startups

 On a recent trip to Tampa for a client session, I was sitting in the airport when I overheard a phone interview take place between the owner of a startup and a candidate.
 The startup owner began the conversation with, “So tell me a bit about yourself.”

-In my experience working with startups and established businesses alike, I believe this is a horrible question to ask.
+As a business consultant for more than 15 years, working with startups and established businesses alike, I believe this is a horrible question to ask.
 I could take the answer in 1,000 different directions.
 I have a cat, would you like to know about that?
 I play hockey, I cook, I love conspiracy theories.
 Are these topics you’d like to know more about?

 The fundamental problem?
 It’s one of the laziest questions you could ask and ultimately, harmful if used in an interview scenario.